-To qualify for the Regional Sponsored Migration Scheme (subclass 187 – Direct Entry stream), the employer and employee must meet all the Commonwealth Department of Immigration and Border Protection’s (DIBP) requirements.
+To qualify for the Regional Sponsored Migration Scheme (subclass 187 – Direct Entry stream), the employer and employee must meet all the Department of Home Affairs requirements.
 An overview of the application process is available on the local employers page.

 Please review the criteria below and the document checklist before applying to Immigration SA for RCB advice